ipfs/ipfs-docs/docs/concepts/README.md

 ## Further reading

 Want a more in-depth look into the decentralized web?
 Here are a few papers that are useful for understanding IPFS, whether it be understanding the IPFS spec itself or the background for the web, protocols, hashing, and so on.
-[Read the papers →](/concepts/further-reading/academic-papers)
+[Read the papers →](/concepts/further-reading/academic-papers) You may also be interested in the community made [IPFS Primer →](https://dweb-primer.ipfs.io/).

 ## Don't see what you're looking for?